jorgeandrespadilla/avtools/README.md

 - Python 3.11 & Poetry
 - (Optional, only required for video conversion) [FFmpeg v7 full build](https://www.gyan.dev/ffmpeg/builds/ffmpeg-release-full.7z) and add the bin folder to the PATH environment variable.

-## Description

-This project is an AI powered audio transcriber, which is based on the [insanely-fast-whisper](https://github.com/Vaibhavs10/insanely-fast-whisper) implementation.

 ## Installation

 > To use diarization feature, you must have a Hugging Face account and follow these steps: